AurelienGrenard/Impulse-control/README.md

 **Neural Regression and Randomized Optimization for Impulse Control Problems**

-by **Lokmane Abbas Turki, Aurélien Grenard, Idris Kharroubi, Qinghua Li, and Antonio Ocello**.
+by **Lokmane Abbas Turki, Aurélien Grenard, Idris Kharroubi and Qinghua Li**.

 The code implements the neural Regression Monte Carlo methodology and randomized optimization procedures introduced in the paper for solving multidimensional impulse control problems.